 - Help for Mental Illnesses, from NIMH

-As part of HHS, the National Institute of Mental Health (NIMH) funds research on ways to prevent and treat mental disorders.
+As part of HHS, the National Institute of Mental Health (NIMH) funds research on ways to prevent and treat mental health disorders.
 Their website includes a resources page to help people find health care providers and treatment services, locate clinical trials, and learn more about mental health.